cppinclude/cppinclude/README.md

 ### file_extensions

-If you use file extensions for C++ that aren’t in default values.
-You can set in configuration file:
+If you use other file extensions than default values *file_extensions* for C++ sources you can specify them in the configuration file with:

 ```json
 {